sanginovs/My-Twitter-App/README.md

 │   ├── assets              # Stylesheets and JavaScripts
 │   ├── controllers         # Controlers are activated by routes and produce output
-│   ├── jobs                # For creating automated or background tasks │   ├── models              # Database models
+│   ├── jobs                # For creating automated or background tasks │   ├── models              # Database model
 │   └── views               # Frontend .html.erb
 │       └── layouts         # Snippits to include througout the application ├── config